On hyperbolic rational maps with finitely connected Fatou sets: From rational map to tree mapping scheme

-In this section, we will explain how hyperbolic post-critically finite tree mapping schemes arise from a hyperbolic rational map.
-Let $f$ be a hyperbolic rational map with finitely connected Fatou sets.
-Note that by the Riemann-Hurwitz formula and the classification of Fatou components, this is equivalent to say every periodic Fatou component is a disk.
+Let $f$ be a hyperbolic rational map with finitely connected Fatou set.
+By the Riemann-Hurwitz formula and the classification of Fatou components, this is equivalent to saying every periodic Fatou component is a disk.